WeZZard/Gatsblog/content/_posts/2019-03-04-notes-on-implementation-of-gatsblog/index.md

 ## Getting Used to CSS Layout Box

-When implementing my design, I spotted that CSS layout box is not designed for implementing efficiently with layout designs done by professional designers.
+When implementing my design, I spotted that CSS layout box is not designed for efficient implementation against layouts done by professional designers.

 Someone probably would say: Wow, there are another layout models like flex-box and grid in CSS.

 Nope.
-I didn't mean the box model of CSS is not designed for implementing efficiently with layout designs done by professional designers, but all the layout models of css are not designed for that.
+I didn't mean the box model of CSS is not designed for efficient implementation against layouts done by professional designers, but all the layout models of css are not designed for that.

 A CSS layout box in whatsoever layout model computes its content size of texts